 What is DAC6?

 The EU directive on mandatory disclosure of cross-border arrangements (Council Directive (EU) 2018/22) ("DAC6") obliges EU Member States to implement legislation requiring intermediaries (and in some cases taxpayers) to report tax arrangements that meet certain "hallmarks" to the relevant tax authority.
 Information about these reportable tax arrangements that have been collected by a Member State may be exchanged between Member States.
-Member States are required to implement national legislation to take effect by 1 July 2020.

 A Herbert Smith Freehills entity may be an intermediary in a matter on which you have instructed us or propose to instruct us and may have obligations to report those matters to the relevant tax authority in one or more Member State.